chloeloveland/obsidian-backup/1033 Coursework.md

 ## TODO

-- [ ] Task 2
+- [ ] Task 3

-## Task 2
+## Current Task

-- [x] Make the relationship between route and operator many to many, using an intermediate table
-- [x] Make a note about this change, but do not update the E-R diagram

 ## DONE

 **Complete**
 - [x] Task 1
+- [x] Task 2
+- [x] Make the relationship between route and operator many to many, using an intermediate table
+- [x] Make a note about this change, but do not update the E-R diagram